realJayNay/ost-kit-java-client/README.md

 Some things to do, and ideas for potential features:

 * Implement paging support and _fetch-all_ list functions, currently only the first 25 items are returned.
-* Improve the **efficiency** of the web client by fully supporting arrays as input type.
+* Make web client properties like timeout, connection pool, etc configurable.
 * Fully document the API and all function parameters and return types.
-* Automatically assign the _company_ as debtor in `company_to_user` and as creditor in `user_to_company` transaction types.
-* Implement the retrieval of a users's _wallet address_ based on its `UUID` in OST KIT, so it can be view directly in [OST View](https://view.ost.com).

 ## Questions, feature requests and bug reports
-If you have questions, have a great idea for the client or ran into issues using this client: please report them in the project's [Issues](https://github.com/realJayNay/ost-kit-php-client/issues) area.
+If you have questions, have a great idea for the client or ran into issues using this client: please report them in the project's [Issues](https://github.com/realJayNay/ost-kit-java-client/issues) area.

 Brought to you by [Jay Nay](https://github.com/realJayNay)